rosario/rosario.github.com/_posts/2012-06-02-responsive-images.md

 title: Responsive images
 image: ''
 excerpt: |-
     Mobile phones don't need to download fullsize images.
-Although responsive images is still a work in progress, there's a quick way to save bandwidth and load small images for mobile phones.
+Although responsive images are still a work in progress, there's a quick way to save bandwidth and load small images for mobile phones.
 ---

 ### Mobile phones don't need to download fullsize images.
-Although responsive images is still a work in progress, there's a quick way to save bandwidth and load small images for mobile phones.
+Although responsive images are still a work in progress, there's a quick way to save bandwidth and load small images for mobile phones.

 Mobile First